saxmjn/notebook/projects/macha-federated-protocol.md

 ---
 ### Architecture
-Macha architecture is modular and is sufficiently decentralised in nature with actions are store on chain while data is indexed and stored in a distributed network of nodes and hubs respectively.
+Macha architecture is modular and is sufficiently decentralised in nature with states and actions are store on chain while data is indexed and stored in a distributed network of nodes and hubs respectively.

 The overall architecture of the Macha protocol is illustrated below: